Dear Home Ec 101,

 Tepid in Topeka

 When I first launched this site, I had no clue how often I would use my chemistry background.

 There isn’t a simple yes or no answer to this question.

-I know “Can I use cold water to wash clothes” sounds like a simple question, but there are many factors at play.
+I know “Can I use cold water to wash clothes” sounds like a simple question, but there are several factors in play.

 How cold is the water you’ll use to wash your clothes is the biggest factor to consider.

 The cold water in Minnesota is much colder than the water in South Carolina.
 Most detergents don’t work well in water under 40ºF.